Let’s Compare These High-Potential Canadian Growth ETFs

 Many avoid this type of strategy out of fear they may panic and make mistakes while the market is volatile.
 While this is a very realistic possibility, training yourself to be able to withstand the market movements and taking a total return approach will ultimately lead to higher returns over the long term, assuming you don’t panic and make a mistake, that is.

 As you approach retirement, you might consider shifting toward income-generating assets like bonds or higher-yield funds.
-This is because you will generally start drawing down on your accounts, not continuing to accumulate.
+This is because you will generally start drawing down on your accounts and will no longer be accumulating.
+At this point, structuring your portfolio around mitigating sequence of returns risk is often the priority.

-A 1-2% increase in annualized return for someone with a 20-30% time horizon can lead to hundreds of thousands of dollars in extra capital in retirement.
+However, for those with a 20-30 year time horizon, A 1-2% increase in annualized return can lead to hundreds of thousands of dollars in extra capital in retirement.